 The service provider shall only consider the latest version of a RequestInstance in the generation of future Plans, following a successful updateRequest operation.

-In response to a cancelRequest operation, if supported, the service provider shall set the requestStatus of the referenced RequestInstance object to ‘CANCELLED’ and stops it being considered in the generation of future Plans.
+In response to a cancelRequest operation, if supported, the service provider shall set the requestStatus of the referenced RequestInstance object to ‘CANCELLED’ and stop it being considered in the generation of future Plans.

 In response to internal planning and feedback from external plan execution processes, the service provider shall model the status of RequestInstance objects in accordance with the planning request state model (4.5.5.2).